 Has an adjustable pan clip for easy attachment.
 Comes with a nut and wrench for you to manually calibrate it.
 There is a lifetime limited warranty from the manufacturer

 This thermometer also comes with a nut and wrench for you to calibrate it yourself.
-This thermometer is also NSF certified, which means it is suitable for use in commercial kitchens.
+It is NSF-certified, which means it is suitable for use in commercial kitchens.
 It also comes with a lifetime limited warranty.

 - Stainless steel dial thermometer